 FARRP-Sponsored Workshop Series

-Adverse physical reactions to food are of growing concern to both consumers and to food product manufacturers.
-Liability and recall issues, as well as recent changes to labeling laws, are having a significant impact on the way food manufacturers develop and process their products.
-To address these issues for food manufacturing companies, FARRP presents food allergen workshops at various times and locations thorughout the year.
+True food allergies affect a relatively small percentage of people nationwide.
+Food intolerances as well as consumers' false associations between food and illness are much more common than actual allergic reactions.
+Nevertheless, adverse physical reactions to food are of growing concern to both consumers and to food product manufacturers.
+Liability and recall issues, as well as recent changes to labeling laws, have had a significant impact on the way food manufacturers develop and process their products.

 - Scientific aspects of food allergies